aregsar/aregsarblog/blog/2020/production-oriented-laravel-project-setup-quickstart/index.md

 ## Auth routes in Laravel\UI framework package

 In Laravel 7 the Authentication routes were moved to the `Laravel\Ui` package.
+The routes installed added when we require the package with the `--auth` flag.

 ```php
 <?php